In a shadowy world seemingly ignored by regulators, dozens of private investigators and data brokers are selling private bank account information.

 In a 2001 case known as “Operation Detect Pretext,” the FTC sifted through websites and other places where information brokers were advertising to see signs that they were using pretexting to obtain financial information.

-The agency sent warning letters to approximately 200 firms.
+The agency sent warning letters to about 200 firms.
 It also set up an elaborate sting operation in which it created bank accounts at a Washington, D.C. area bank and called on information brokers to see if they would find them.

 In the end, however, civil penalties were assessed against only three companies, and none of the fines was significant.
 In fact, in one case, the FTC imposed a $15,000 fine on a Baltimore company and then suspended it.